monarch-initiative/mondo/src/sparql/README.md

 [SPARQL](https://www.w3.org/TR/rdf-sparql-query/) is a W3C standard
 query language for RDF.
-This directory contains useful SPARQL queries for perfoming over the ontology.
+This directory contains useful SPARQL queries for performing over the ontology.

 SPARQL can be executed on a triplestore or directly on any OWL file.
 The queries here are all executed on either tbn-edit.obo or